-IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING SR 49 Marshall Grade Road to SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
-County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Modification of intersection traffic control devices such as installation of a traffic signal; Addition of paved shoulders to roadway segmentsModification of horizontal or vertical curves; Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Project-generated traffic will not cause traffic volumes on a collector street with fronting residences to increase above 4,000 vehicles per day, or increase traffic on a collector street with fronting residences that currently carries in excess of 4,000 vehicles per day.
-Typical actions associated with maintaining a desired LOS or desired maximum traffic volume include the following: Construction of new intersection turn lanes; Modification of intersection traffic signal; Addition of paved shoulders to roadway segments; Addition of new travel lanes to roadway segments; Addition in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds.
-A traffic study for Specion only a negligible increase b) No additional RMP-related pressure of the study of ial Use Permit application #S02-42 by the o se, in traffic volumes along Lotus Road. uired a detailed transportation impact study: putfitter All Outdoors concluded that the traffic 2007 that would have required detailed transpo ıld result in either no o increase, or
+IMPACT MITIGATION MEASURE MONITORING/REPORTING ACTION EFFECTIVENESS CRITERIA RESPONSIBLE AGENCY TIMING River bridge E SR 49 Gold Hill Road to Coloma E SR 49 Coloma to Marshall Grade Road E SR 49 Marshall Grade Road to SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
+County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. Modification of intersection traffic control devices such as installation of a traffic signal; Addition of paved shoulders to roadway segmentsModification of horizontal or vertical curves; Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds SR 193 C These thresholds represent the LOS that are projected to occur after implementation of the 2015 capital improvement program (CIP) developed for the 1996 General Plan.
+County Counsel has determined that these thresholds are also consistent with the policies added to the 1996 General Plan by Measure Y. • Project-generated traffic will not cause traffic volumes on a collector street with fronting residences to increase above 4,000 vehicles per day, or increase traffic on a collector street with fronting residences that currently carries in excess of 4,000 vehicles per day.
+Typical actions associated with maintaining a desired LOS or desired maximum traffic volume include the following: • Construction of new intersection turn lanes; • Modification of intersection traffic control devices such as installation of a traffic signal; • Addition of paved shoulders to roadway segments; • Modification of horizontal or vertical curves; • Addition of new travel lanes to roadway segments; Alterations in local circulation patterns through traffic calming devices to maintain traffic volumes under established maximum thresholds.

-- The "interim shuttle" parking area was not developed in 2007 There were no applications for additional public access to the middle run through river access facilities near Highway Rapid in 2004; - c) The County Department of Transportation monitored traffic volumes on the County roadway segments listed above on various dates in July and August, 2007.
-The traffic counts and Level of Service information are summarized in the comments on RMP Element 3.5 in the 2007 Annual Report.
+- a) One RMP-related program or action was implemented in 2004 that required a detailed transportation impact study: - A traffic study for Special Use Permit application #S02-42 by the outfitter All Outdoors concluded that the traffic resulting from the project would result in either no increase, or only a negligible increase, in traffic volumes along Lotus Road. - b) No additional RMP-related programs or actions were implemented in 2009 that would have required detailed transportation impact studies: - The "interim shuttle" parking area was not developed in 2009 - There were no applications for additional public access to the middle run through river access facilities near Highway Rapid in 2009; - The County Department of Transportation monitored traffic volumes on the County roadway segments listed above on various dates in July and August, 2009.
+The traffic counts on Level of Service information are summarized in the comments on RMP Element 3.5 in the 2009 Annual Report.

 Bassi Road is the only collector street with fronting residences regularly used by boating shuttle traffic.